Celle massacre: Events

 On 8 April 1945, a month before the unconditional surrender of Germany, transports from several concentration camps were hit in an airstrike.
 2,862 Ukrainian, Russian, Polish, Dutch, and French nationals from the Drütte camp, a subcamp to the Neuengamme concentration camp, were forced into freight cars located at the Celle yard en route to the Bergen-Belsen concentration camp.
 This transport had joined others the day before, making the total count around 4,000 men and women.
 On this transport, many internees died of exhaustion and malnutrition.
 The freight train carrying the internees stopped next to an ammunition train, which exploded during the air raid.
 In the ensuing inferno, most of the wagons carrying the internees were destroyed and a number of prisoners lost their lives.
 The surviving prisoners fled either into the town or westward towards the Neustadt wood while SS troops opened fire on them.
 As soon as the air raid was over, the SS guards, civilians who were members of the local Nazi party, Gestapo members, the fire-brigade and members of the public pursued the fleeing internees.

 The internees who were caught and survived were detained on the spot near the Neustadt wood.
 Some 30 persons were executed on suspicion of looting.
 Most of the surviving internees were marched to Bergen-Belsen, while others were detained at the army's Heide barracks.
 Of the approximately 4,000 prisoners who had been in Celle on 8 April only 487 survivors reached Bergen-Belsen on the morning of 10 April — the same day British forces entered Celle.
 Some prisoners may have been shot on the 25 km march to the camp, some died at Heidekaserne military barracks nearby, left to die with no food, water or medication.
-They were discovered by 15th (Scottish) Infantry Division, British 2nd Army, on 10 April.
+They were discovered by the 15th (Scottish) Infantry Division, British 2nd Army, on 10 April.